New York Yankees (3-5) at Tampa Bay Rays (4-4)

 Jordan Montgomery (1-0) (0.00) vs. Michael Wacha (0-1) (7.20)

 The Line: Tampa Bay Rays +140 / New York Yankees -154 --- Over/Under: 8.5 Click to Get Latest Betting Odds

 TV: YES, Bally Sports Sun, MLBN Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The New York Yankees and the Tampa Bay Rays meet Saturday in MLB action from Tropicana Field.
+The New York Yankees and the Tampa Bay Rays meet in an AL East division matchup in MLB action from Tropicana Field on Sunday afternoon.

 The New York Yankees will look to rebound from a 4-0 loss to the Rays in Saturday’s matchup.
 Brett Gardner and DJ LeMahieu each had a double while Aaron Judge, Aaron Hicks and Gary Sanchez each had a base knock as well as the Yanks mustered up just five hits as a team in the losing effort.
 Domingo German took the loss, falling to 0-2 on the year after allowing four runs on eight hits while striking out five over four innings of work.
 Jordan Montgomery will start here for the Yankees and is 1-0 with a 0.00 ERA and 7 strikeouts this season.
 In his career, Montgomery is 1-2 with a 5.14 ERA and 26 strikeouts against Tampa Bay.